top of page

 Ring Strain in Cycloalkenes:

-• Medium-sized rings (like cyclohexene) exhibit more stability because they can adopt conformations that minimize strain.
+• Medium-sized rings (such as cyclohexene) are more stable because they can adopt conformations that minimize strain.

-• Large rings have little to no ring strain but might not be as stable as medium rings due to less effective orbital overlap in the double bond.
+• Large rings generally have little to no ring strain, but they may be less stable than medium-sized rings due to less effective orbital overlap in the double bond.

 Electronic Effects:

-• Electronegative substituents can stabilize or destabilize alkenes depending on their position relative to the double bond and the nature of their electronic effects (inductive effect, resonance).
+• Electronegative substituents can either stabilize or destabilize alkenes depending on their position relative to the double bond and their electronic effects.

 Related Posts